datakuri/cloudapps/README.md

 # cloudapps
-Deployment of Cloud Resources with CI/CD process.
+Deployment of Cloud Resources with CI/CD pipelines.